adityasingh-aipm/pm-rag-knowledgebase/readme.md

 - Faithfulness improved from ~0.80 → 1.00, indicating fewer ungrounded responses
 - Relevancy, precision, and recall remained consistently high

-A key insight:
+Key insights:
 >Low correctness does not always indicate poor model performance, it can signal poorly designed ground truth.

->High correctness with low faithfulness means the model answered correctly **for the wrong reason** — a major production risk.
+>High correctness with low faithfulness means the model answered correctly **for the wrong reason** , a major production risk.

 ---